Mission Statement and Student Learning Goals for a B.S. in Biology

 Biology 492 or 496

-Cognate courses - 4 units of Chemistry and 2 units of Physics:
+Cognate courses - 4 units of Chemistry, 2 units of Physics, 1 unit of Mathematics (beginning catalog year 2018):

 Download pdfs for Biology Checklist, Biology Course Sequence, Senior Learning Community.